-That’s exactly what happened to Selina and Alanna.
-And that’s exactly why Alliance Defending Freedom filed a complaint with the U.S. Department of Education Office for Civil Rights.
+That’s exactly what happened to Selina, Chelsea, and Alanna.
+And that’s exactly why Alliance Defending Freedom filed a lawsuit against the CIAC.

-We have asked the Department to investigate illegal discrimination against the Connecticut athletes.
-Ever since the Connecticut Interscholastic Athletic Conference (CIAC) adopted a policy that allows biological males who identify as female to compete in girls’ athletic events, boys have consistently deprived female athletes of honors and opportunities to compete at elite levels.
+After the CIAC adopted a policy that allows biological males who identify as female to compete in girls’ athletic events, boys have consistently deprived female athletes of honors and opportunities to compete at elite levels.

 Crying foul against unfairness

-The complaint demonstrates that the CIAC’s policy and others like it pose a concrete threat to Title IX gains.
+The lawsuit demonstrates that the CIAC’s policy and others like it violate Title IX.

 “Title IX was designed to eliminate discrimination against women in education and athletics, and women fought long and hard to earn the equal athletic opportunities that Title IX provides,” said Alliance Defending Freedom Legal Counsel Christiana Holcomb.
 “Allowing boys to compete in girls’ sports reverses nearly 50 years of advances for women under this law.
 We shouldn’t force these young women to be spectators in their own sports.”